mixpanel/docs/pages/docs/data-structure/advanced/ad-spend.md

 #### Wrapping up

-That’s it!
-We’ve made a Google Cloud Function that syncs Google Ads data to Mixpanel every morning.
+That's it!
+We've made a Google Cloud Function that syncs Google Ads data to Mixpanel every morning.

 ### Facebook
 This guide will go through setting up a serverless Google Cloud Function that will export individual ad campaign performance data from Facebook, transform them into Mixpanel events, and send them to your Mixpanel project every day.